shivannis/xandr-docs-public/xandr-docs/articles/bidders/bss-avro-file-format.md

 ## Download the Xandr Avro schema

-You can download the Xandr Avro Schema from [here](https://xandr-be-prod.zoominsoftware.io/bundle/xandr-bidders/page/attachments/xandr_schema.avsc)
+You can download the Xandr Avro Schema from [here](https://xandr-be-prod.zoominsoftware.io/bundle/xandr-bidders/page/attachments/xandr_schema.avsc).

 ## Generate your AVRO audience file

-See below for examples using the Java and Python libraries.
+For examples using the Java and Python libraries, see below.

 ### Java example